FLink30/travelbook/README.md

 - create a new travelbook and save it in the app
 - upload photos (if the user allows the app to access photos on the device)
-- take pictures inside the app (if the user allows the app to take pictures)
+- take pictures inside the app (if the user allows it)
 - add a lovely memory to each photo
 - by clicking on the book for a long time the user can delete the travelbook or edit the name of it
 - choose light or dark mode